devrontombacco/Free-Tools-For-Mobile-Develeopment/README.md

 &nbsp;
 ### GIT STUFF
 - [gitignore.io](https://www.toptal.com/developers/gitignore): Enter the IDE of your choice or other options and it will automatically generate a gitignore file consisting of useful ignores
+- [cbea](https://cbea.ms/git-commit/): how to write a great git commit

 \
 &nbsp;